 Air Fryer Turkey Meatballs are super easy to make and they turn out beautifully browned, tender and juicy.
 They are delicious as part of a meal, as an appetizer, or even in a sandwich or a pita, like with these yummy Greek Meatballs.

 The air fryer just keeps impressing us!
-We recently used it to make Air Fryer Flank Steak, Air Fryer Carrots, and even Air Fryer Whole Chicken, among others.
+We recently used it to make Air Fryer Flank Steak, Air Fryer Meatloaf Air Fryer Carrots, Air Fryer Orange Chicken and even Air Fryer Whole Chicken, among others.
 Now we know that meatballs in the air fryer are amazing!

 Why Turkey Meatballs in the Air Fryer?